temporalio/cli/temporalcli/commandsmd/commands.md

     --build-id YourNewBuildId
 ```

-The new set is incompatible with all previous sets/versions.

 This command is limited to Namespaces that support Worker versioning.

 #### Options

 * `--build-id` (string) -
-  Build Id to be added.
+  Build ID to be added.
   Required
 * `--task-queue`, `-t` (string) -
   Task Queue name.
   Required.

-### temporal task-queue update-build-ids promote-id-in-set: use Build ID as set default
+### temporal task-queue update-build-ids promote-id-in-set: Set Build ID as set default

-Establish an existing Build ID as the default in its Task Queue set.
+Establish an existing Build ID as the default in its [Task Queue](/workers#task-queue) set.
+New
-New tasks compatible with this set will now be dispatched to this ID:
+tasks compatible with this set will now be dispatched to this ID:

 ```
 temporal task-queue update-build-ids promote-id-in-set \